 401(k) Rollover in Edwardsville, IL.
 Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, it’s often difficult for Edwardsville, IL residents to know what to do with their 401(k) with their previous employer.
+However, many Edwardsville, IL residents wonder what the best options are for their existing 401(k) savings.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in Edwardsville,IL

-There are several options for handling your 401(k) rollover in Edwardsville, IL, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means we work in your best interest to make sure your money is working for you as you want it to.
-Our business is built on trust and your confidence that we’ll do what’s best for you.
+There are a few different ways to handle your 401(k) rollover in Edwardsville, IL, and oftentimes it takes trustworthy financial planning and a savvy financial advisor to know how to best deal with your savings.
+Correct Capital is a privately owned firm with fiduciary advisors.
+This means our only concern is making sure your financial future and planning needs are met.
+Our business is built on trust and your belief that we’ll do what’s best for you.
 We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Edwardsville, IL.

-If you have over $5,000 invested in your 401(k), many Edwardsville, IL companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), most, but not all, Edwardsville, IL companies permit you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many employees in Edwardsville, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds at some point in the future.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds any time you’d like.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
+However, it should be mentioned that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
 After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+It can also be daunting to manage several different retirement plans with numerous recordkeepers.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

-If your new employer in Edwardsville, IL also offers a 401(k), most employers will permit you to roll over your 401(k) funds to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, guidance, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new employer in Edwardsville, IL also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
+You may consider this if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, advice, or loan options.
+Also, required minimum distributions may be delayed even after you turn 72 as long as you are still working.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from a previousemployer’s 401(k).
-If you’ve already opened an IRA, you can consider moving the money there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of the money you already invested is not affected.
+A Rollover IRA is an account opened to move savings from a previous employer’s 401(k).
+If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
+This way, the tax status of your previous contributions stays the same.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA are considered to be pre-tax money.
+Your pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Once you turn 72, you will have to withdraw required minimum distributions regardless of whether or not you are still in the workforce.
+After turning 72, you will have to withdraw required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
-At any time you can withdraw the money you’ve invested without tax consequences, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Money deposited into Roth IRAs are made with after-tax money, so there is no immediate tax benefit.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+At any time you can withdraw the contributions you make without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
 Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

-You can open an IRA with many banks or any brokerage firm in Edwardsville, IL, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best fit for you.
+You can open an IRA with many banks or any brokerage firm in Edwardsville, IL, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best fit for you.

 4. Cash Out.